wko27/aws_app_utils/README.md

   * This is intended to be an easy bootstrap way to get simple services and lambdas running when prototyping an app
   * Please use CloudFormation or other AWS infrastructure when your app needs to become more serious
 * How do I give access to other users to my services' EC2 instances?
-  * Please do not share the generated .pem files.
   * (app directory)/app-aws.properties, modify the EC2_USER_PUBLIC_KEYS
+  * Please do not share generated .pem files
 * I don't like this, what else can I use?
   * Check out [awless](https://github.com/wallix/awless)